WA Medicinal Cannabis THC Driving Laws Must Change

 If you use MEDICINAL CANNABIS legally prescribed by your doctor, you are trapped by a broken law.

 Current WA road law does not distinguish between prescribed medical use and illicit use.
 It does not test for impairment.
 It punishes prescription-holding patients for traces of THC that may linger in their system long after any effect has worn off.
-Both Tasmania and Victoria have driving laws that consider medicinal cannabis.
-The law recognises what doctors, patients, and neuroscience already know: the presence of a substance is not the same as impairment.
+The presence of a substance is not the same as impairment.
+This is not a contested proposition.
+It is what the science says.

 Tell your MP to: